delouraoui/delouraoui.github.io/projects.md

 If you want generate and test a MIPS native code it could be better to use a virtual machine.
 For my part I advice to use qemu and some iso.
 To come up a small tutorial to make it work the native code on a virtual machine.

-# Toy complier for Jvm architecture
+# Toy compiler for Jvm architecture
    Available [here](https://github.com/delouraoui/Jvm-Compiler).
     We have also make another back-end compiler for the Hopix language which aims a JVM architecture.
 It implements 2  way of compiling it.
 One uses a